A History Of Baseball Cards

 Statements ostensibly authored by Lou appeared on the backs of the cards and constituted the entirety of the items’ descriptive texts.
 (To achieve a balance between rival leagues, Chicago Cubs slugger Chuck Klein performed the same role, with his photo presented in a red strip at the lower edge, on most of the set’s high-numbered cards.)

-Goudey continued producing cards up until 1941, yet with varying sizes and formats over the years.
-The 1938 set (known as the R323 set) depicts cartoon images of players with a photo head.
+Goudey continued producing cards until 1941, yet with varying sizes and formats.
+The 1938 set (the R323 set) depicts cartoon images of players with a photo head.
 The set contains the rookie card of one “Joltin” Joe Dimaggio, which features two of the Yankee great cards.

-Other popular cards of this era include the Play Ball Cards produced by Gum Inc of Philadelphia from 1939 to 1941.
-The 1939 Play Ball Card of Ted Williams is considered to be his true rookie card.
+Other popular cards of this era include the Play Ball Cards produced by Gum Inc. of Philadelphia from 1939 to 1941.
+Ted Williams’s 1939 Play Ball Card is considered to be his true rookie card.

-PSA has 845 reported graded 1939 Ted Williams Play Ball cards, so not impossible to find, but only about 100 with a PSA 8 grade or better.
+PSA has 845 reported graded 1939 Ted Williams Play Ball cards, so it is not impossible to find, but only about 100 with a PSA 8 grade or better.

 Baseball card production came to a screeching halt in 1941 as America entered World War II.
 Mark Fricke at Sports Collectors Daily helps explain: